-Working at the frontier of surgical system development, we help our clients develop the next generation of surgical platforms for both mature and emerging global markets.
+Working at the forefront of surgical system development, our specialist teams can help you develop the next generation of robotics.

-From neuromodulation to CRM applications, our world-class expertise produces implants that sit at the heart of our clients’ digital care ecosystems.
+From neuromodulation and CRM to audiology and epilepsy, our world-class expertise produces implants that sit at the heart of our clients’ digital care ecosystems.

-From dialysis and anaesthesia delivery to wireless monitoring and wearables, we bring breakthrough technologies to critical care companies around the world.
+From dialysis, ventilation and anaesthesia delivery to wireless monitoring and wearables, we bring breakthrough technologies to critical care companies around the world.

 How we work

-With long experience in surgical and safety critical device development, we balance the many competing factors that influence clinical utility, performance, cost and time to market.
+With a long track record of success in surgical and safety critical device development, we are not afraid to stretch ourselves to deliver our client’s most ambitious visions.
+We do it while balancing the many competing factors that influence clinical utility, performance, cost and time to market.

-We assemble multidisciplinary teams to complement our clients’ skills and provide processes that are proven to speed up development and deliver regulatory compliance.
+Our highly specialised, multi-disciplinary medical device teams have developed some of the most complex safety critical systems soon to be in clinical use.
+Delivering digital systems as well as physical ones, we complement our clients’ skills and provide solutions using integrated processes that are proven to speed up development and deliver regulatory compliance.

-Our deep expertise in anatomy, procedure, OR workflow and condition management combined with our understanding of the surgical and broader medical device industry ensures not only technical feasibility but also clinical relevance.
+We have deep expertise in anatomy, procedure, clinical workflow and condition management combined with a thorough understanding of the broad medical device industry.
+This ensures not only technical feasibility but also clinical relevance and – ultimately – commercial success.

 Interested in joining us?